-There are some living options that require students to be in good conduct standing to live in the space.
+There are some living options at The College of Wooster that require students to be in good conduct standing to live in the space.
 These processes include Wooster Volunteer Network Program Houses, Campus Program Houses, Permanent Charter student housing, and Senior Specialized housing.
-When students sign a House Roster, Grade/Judicial Release, and Agreement form, they are agreeing to commit to the program if it is accepted.
-The agreement form also states that students understand that the Office of Residence Life will be checking their conduct record during the selection process.
-The conduct check will be performed by a Residence Life staff member and that information will be kept confidential.
+When students apply for one of these options, you are agreeing to commit to the program if it is accepted.
+The application form also states that students understand that the Office of Residence Life will be checking their conduct record during the selection process.
+The Conduct Check will be performed by a Residence Life staff member and that information will be kept confidential.

 If it is determined that a student does not meet the requirements to live in the housing option, the Residence Life Office will contact the individual directly to notify them.
-The student will have the opportunity to follow up with Residence Life to discuss the process.
-It will also be the student’s responsibility to notify the group that they can no longer be on the roster for the program.
+The student will have the opportunity to follow up with the Office of Residence Life to discuss the process.
+It will also be the student’s responsibility to notify the group that they can no longer live in the housing option.

 When does the housing selection process start?

 It already has!
-Applications are available now.
+Applications are available now (see above).
 Students should begin the process of deciding what kind of housing they would like to apply for, as well as who they want to live with.
-We will also have Residence Life staff available at Information Sessions and Tabling in Lowry to answer questions (see timetable above).
+We will also have Residence Life staff available through Tabling in Lowry to answer questions (see timetable above).

-What if I cannot see the application in Self-Service?
+What if I cannot see the applications in self-service?